Li Ao on Tiananmen Square Protests Of 1989

 I think Li Ao is a bit zealous here.
 In summary, he's saying that foreign media painted the picture of Chinese “human rights” abuse, and cited 3 examples of how USA, in different incidents, also used military to disperse crowd, including setting fire on veteran protester's camp in 1932, killing anti-war protest students of Kent State University in 1970, and in a anti-US protest in Baghdad, 2 people are ran over by US tanks.

-Bonus Army Incident
+Bonus Army Conflict

 The first incident cited is interesting.
 I looked up, it is: